I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/hbaapi/ns-hbaapi-hba-fcpbindingentry2.md

 </tr>
 </table>
 <p> </p>
-<p>For a comparable set of values that define how an HBA specifies targets and logical units in the persistent bindings that it maintains, see the WMI property qualifier <a href="https://msdn.microsoft.com/library/windows/hardware/ff556046">HBA_BIND_TYPE</a>. </p>
+<p>For a comparable set of values that define how an HBA specifies targets and logical units in the persistent bindings that it maintains, see the WMI property qualifier <a href="storage.hba_bind_type">HBA_BIND_TYPE</a>. </p>
 <p>For a more detailed description of the values that this member can have, see the T11 committee's <i>Fibre Channel HBA API</i> specification. </p>
 </dd>

 ### -field <b>ScsiId</b>

 <dd>
-<p>Contains a structure of type <a href="https://msdn.microsoft.com/library/windows/hardware/ff557191">HBA_ScsiId</a> that contains the information that uniquely identifies a logical unit for the operating system.</p>
+<p>Contains a structure of type <a href="..\hbaapi\ns-hbaapi-hba-scsiid.md">HBA_ScsiId</a> that contains the information that uniquely identifies a logical unit for the operating system.</p>
 </dd>

 ### -field <b>FcpId</b>

 <dd>
-<p>Contains a structure of type <a href="https://msdn.microsoft.com/library/windows/hardware/ff556062">HBA_FcpId</a> that contains the FCP identifier for the logical unit and information about the port to be queried for information about the device.</p>
+<p>Contains a structure of type <a href="..\hbaapi\ns-hbaapi-hba-fcpid.md">HBA_FcpId</a> that contains the FCP identifier for the logical unit and information about the port to be queried for information about the device.</p>
 </dd>

 ### -field <b>LUID</b>

 <dd>
-<p>Contains a structure of type <a href="https://msdn.microsoft.com/library/windows/hardware/ff557091">HBA_LUID</a> that holds a logical unit descriptor for the device that the operating system derives from SCSI inquiry data. </p>
+<p>Contains a structure of type <a href="..\hbaapi\ns-hbaapi-hba-luid.md">HBA_LUID</a> that holds a logical unit descriptor for the device that the operating system derives from SCSI inquiry data. </p>
 </dd>

 ### -field <b>Status</b>

 <dd>
 <p>Contains, on return, a status value that indicates the condition of the HBA.
-The status values that can be returned in this member correspond to the values associated with the <a href="https://msdn.microsoft.com/library/windows/hardware/ff557233">HBA_STATUS</a> WMI property qualifier. </p>
+The status values that can be returned in this member correspond to the values associated with the <a href="storage.hba_status">HBA_STATUS</a> WMI property qualifier. </p>
 </dd>
 </dl>

 ## -remarks
-<p>This structure is very similar to the <a href="https://msdn.microsoft.com/library/windows/hardware/ff556035">HBAFCPBindingEntry2</a> structure.
-The only difference is that HBA_FCPBindingEntry2 returns HBA status. </p>

-<p>This structure is very similar to the <a href="https://msdn.microsoft.com/library/windows/hardware/ff556035">HBAFCPBindingEntry2</a> structure.
+<p>This structure is very similar to the <a href="..\hbapiwmi\ns-hbapiwmi--hbafcpbindingentry2.md">HBAFCPBindingEntry2</a> structure.
 The only difference is that HBA_FCPBindingEntry2 returns HBA status. </p>

 ## -requirements
 <table>